It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 And we had Senator Frist say the same thing this morning on the Senate floor.

-It's all bygones or bygones, and we can move on and get back to the business of the Senate, which is obstructing everything that the Republicans want to do.
+It's all bygones or bygones and we can move on and get back to the business of the Senate, which is obstructing everything that the Republicans want to do.

 We're looking happy.

-And we're we're happy we're looking forward to getting back to the business of the Senate, working with our friend and colleague from Illinois.
+We're looking forward to getting back to the business of the Senate, working with our friend and colleague from Illinois.

-And then Mitch McConnell said, I don't uh have anything to say about the leadership and the Democratic side of the aisle here.
+And then Mitch McConnell said, I don't have anything to say about the leadership and the Democratic side of the aisle here.

 That's their business.